FaithAlone.net

 31 Whenever Our revelations are recited to them, they challenge ˹you˺, "We have already heard ˹the recitation˺.
 If we wanted, we could have easily produced something similar.
 This ˹Quran˺ is nothing but ancient fables!"

 Alexander the Great was not a Muslim, nor did he find where the sun sets, or rises.
-This single passage in Surah 18 indisputably refutes Islam in the mind of anyone who is even slightly reasonable, or concerned with the truth.
+This single passage in Surah 18 indisputably refutes Islam in the mind of those concerned with the truth.